prakhar-sah/RIPencapsulation/README.md

 * git client
 * make
 * msp430-gcc version >= 9.3.1
-* mspdebug
+* mspdebug version >= 0.25
-* CCStudio
+* CCStudio version >= 12.7.0
+* python3 (we use 3.10.12)

 mspdebug has the following dependencies:
-* libusb-dev
+* libusb-dev version 2:0.1.12-32build3
-* libreadline-dev
+* libreadline-dev version 8.1.2-1
 * gcc
 * make
 * libmsp430.so

-All of which except libmsp430.so can be installed on Ubuntu systems using `sudo apt install gcc make libusb-dev libreadline-dev`. libmsp430.so is the driver library mspdebug requires to interface with MSP430 devices -- it is available as part of msp430-gcc, but needs to be made available to mspdebug using the following commands.
+All of which except libmsp430.so can be installed on Ubuntu systems (we tested everything on Ubuntu 22.04.3 LTS) using `sudo apt install python3 gcc make libusb-dev libreadline-dev`. libmsp430.so is the driver library mspdebug requires to interface with MSP430 devices -- it is available as part of msp430-gcc, but needs to be made available to mspdebug using the following commands.
 ```